lhartley870/saguaro-bags/README.md

     The navigation bar has the same appearance across all pages of the application and allows for easy user navigation.

     On medium sized screens it contains the store name logo, Saguaro being a type of cactus and fitting in with the cactus theme.
 On larger screens it also has a cactus logo.
 Either of these can be clicked on to take the user back to the Home page which is a predictable and standard website convention.
 On larger screens the main navigation links appear horizontally under the full sized search bar.
 On smaller screens the main navigation links collapse into a burger menu and the search bar collapses into a magnifying glass logo.
-The burger menu also has a Home dropdown so the user can get back the Home page.
+The burger menu also has a Home dropdown so the user can get back to the Home page.
 The user can then click on the burger icon to see the stacked navigation links and can click on the magnifying glass to see the full search bar.

     A user who has not logged in to the site can see all the main navigation links relating to the bags but can only navigate to the register and login pages under 'My Account'.
 Any logged in user cannot see the login or register links but can see logout and my profile links.
 Admin users can in addition see Bag Management and Admin Panel links.